VR-API-Integration/personnel-file-api-documentation/docs/pages/guides/domain-apis/WFM/wfm_api_intro.md

 With different endpoint, the WFM API will support the following domain model

 *note: not all endpoints are supported yet.
 See the reference page for the availleble endpoints*
-{% include image.html file="wfm domainmodel.png" url="wfm Domainmodel.png" alt="WFM Domain model " %}
+{% include image.html file="wfm domainmodel.png" alt="WFM Domain model " %}